dortania/Wireless-Buyers-Guide/unsupported.md

 ## Supported chipsets

+### Big Sur

 * BCM94360
-* BCM94331 (May require you to force load kext when running Catalina)
 * BCM94352
 * BCM94350

+### Mojave and Catalina

+* BCM94331
+  * May require you to force load kext when running Catalina
+* All those mentioned in Big Sur are also supported

-High Sierra:
+### High Sierra

 * BCM943224
 * AR9285
 * AR9287
 * AR9280
 * AR9380
+* All those mentioned in Mojave and newer are also supported

 # Unsupported Chipsets

-So for some reason, people need a list of unsupported wireless cards just to reassure them that their EXACT model doesn't work.
-Well here's that list of all Intel chips cause why not:
+Currently these chipsets are not offically supported in macOS(see here for possible solutions: [Where's my Intel Wifi](../misc/unsupported.md)):

 Intel Wireless AX